 Our support will be used to establish a multisensory reading intervention program at Wesley Rankin Community Center in cooperation with The Shelton School.
 Modeled on the successful Shelton Scholars program, is designed to help students aged six and above in reading, spelling, handwriting, auditory discrimination skills, and memory.
 Each student will receive two hours of tutoring using a multisensory structured language approach to reading along with one hour of auditory discrimination and memory training in a small group setting.
 WRCC comprehensively serves 125 school-age children in west Dallas.
 The reading pilot program is starting small with 8 students and when the program is self-sufficient they will expand to include any student served who demonstrates a need beyond WRCC’s existing program and also referrals from local schools.

 KAPPA KAPPA GAMMA FOUNDATION

-Proceeds from Kappa Tablescapes will be used to enhance the lives of Kappa women, and therefore their communities, by providing funds for educational programs, scholarships, financial aid and the preservation of Kappa heritage within the context of women’s history through our national foundation.
+Proceeds will be used to enhance the lives of Kappa women and their communities by providing funds for educational programs, scholarships, financial aid and the preservation of Kappa heritage within the context of women’s history through our national foundation.
 Kappa Kappa Gamma Foundation